codurance/site/src/_posts/2020-01-29-my-first-months-at-codurance.md

 aligned and in real-time within our three offices of Codurance: London, Manchester, and Barcelona.
 It is not something we say on paper because it looks good at the brand level, it is a reality.
-My day to day is spent talking with Nichole, ​​David, and Angus, three of the colleagues who dedicate part of their work to issues related to the communication and marketing of the brand, and if this workflows and can be carried out is only possible if the communication channel and the availability of the partners is flawless.
+My day to day is spent talking with Nichole, ​​David, and Angus, three of the colleagues who dedicate part of their work to issues related to the communication and marketing of the brand.
+If this workflows can be carried out is only possible if the communication channel and the availability of the partners is flawless.
 Thank you for your help in these first months, colleagues.

 So, if you are reading this post and you think Codurance can be your new professional home, I encourage